jshargrave/MintParser/README.md

 Where the results are written.
 The default value is output.csv.
 Note that if you run a query with multiple actions then the action name will be appeneded to the end of the output file to keep from overwriting results.

 ### --date_period
 Argument used to specify what date period to seperate the grouped transactions by.
-Valid values are "Daily", "Weekly", "Monthly", "Yearly".
+Valid values are "Real", "Daily", "Weekly", "Biweekly", "Monthly", "Yearly".
+The Real option will not modify that date at all and transactions will be grouped by whatever dates match in the --transactions_file.

+### --date_format
+Can be used to override the date format.
+This value is used to parse the date in the --transactions_file, --start_date, and --end_date.
+The default is %m/%d/%Y.

 ### --date_column
 Name of the column to extract the date from.
 Default value is "Date".
 This value can be overwritten if you are using a transactions csv document that is not from Mint.com.

 ### --amount_column
 Name of the column to extract the amount from.
 Default value is "Amount".
 This value can be overwritten if you are using a transactions csv document that is not from Mint.com.

+### --start_date
+The start date to start searching for transactions.
+Enter the date in the same format as [--date_format](#--date_format), if nothing is passed to that argument then use %m/%d/%Y.

+### --end_date
+The end date to start searching for transactions.
+Enter the date in the same format as [--date_format](#--date_format), if nothing is passed to that argument then use %m/%d/%Y.

 ### --user_interface
 Can be used to disable the user interface.
 Note that if any errors occur a exception will be thrown.
 This argument implements a string to bool parsing function.
 So it supports a series of values that can be interpreted as true/false.
 Some of the values are 'yes', 'true', 't', 'y', '1', 'no', 'false', 'f', 'n', '0'.
 An exception is thrown if an invalid value is passed.